 D.C. police officer accidentally shot, killed while retrieving gun from storm drain

-A Washington, D.C., police officer died Wednesday after being shot when a gun he was trying to recover from a storm drain accidently fired, officials said.
+A Washington, D.C., police officer died Wednesday after being shot when a gun he was trying to recover from a storm drain accidentally fired, officials said.

 The officer, Wayne David, was a member of the Metropolitan Police Department for more than 25 years, said Executive Assistant Chief Jeffery Carroll.